Conditions

 Strengthening the hip muscles:

-It is important to strengthen the muscles that stabilise the hip to help to stop the hip from dropping from side to side when doing the one-legged activity.
+It is important to strengthen the muscles that stabilise the hip to help to stop the hip from dropping from side to side when completing the one-legged activity (please refer to the exercise plans below).
 The exercise challenge will slowly increase as your symptoms improve.

 Early exercises focus on trying to improve the strength of the muscles of the outside of the hip without placing too much stress on the area.
 This should not exceed any more than 3/10 on your perceived pain scale.